khuyentran1401/Efficient_Python_tricks_and_tools_for_data_scientists/docs/_sources/Chapter5/Chapter5.md

-# Cool Tools
+# Data Science Tools

-This chapter covers some tools that are not necessarily used for a data science but very useful and cool.
+This chapter covers some useful tools for a data science project.